nodeftpd/nodeftpd/README.markdown

 Nodeftpd is a simple but very configurable FTP(S) server.
 Nodeftpd:

 * Abstracts out the `fs` module, so you can pass in any implemetation you like on a per-user basis.
+This makes it possible for each user to have his/her own virtual file system which is completely isolated from the file systems of other users.
 * Provides hooks for handling authentication, etc.
 * Supports TLS with explicit AUTH (though this is still a little buggy in places).